History of Las Noches de las Luminarias | Desert Botanical Garden

 Many of the same traditions still hold true more than 40 years later.
 Luminarias are placed, lit and snuffed by the hands of staff and volunteers.
 New traditions have been added, such as twinkle lights on trees throughout the Garden.
 Adding more nights, luminarias and entertainment to the celebration of Luminaria helps the Garden enhance its longest-running tradition every year.

-Experience a Valley holiday tradition at the Garden on select nights Nov.
-24 through Dec.
-30.
+Experience a Valley tradition at the Garden on select nights Nov.
+29 through Dec.
+30. This year, the Garden is thrilled to offer an even brighter spectacle with LIGHT BLOOM by HYBYCOZO.